 In a perfect world, we wouldn’t have to be so vigilant about our finances.
 In reality, we have to be mindful of these unexpected debt traps so we can keep our money safe.
 It’s always a smart idea to learn more about your finances and debt.
 Knowledge really is power and the more you know, the better off you’ll be financially.

 If you’re struggling with your current financial situation, talk with an expert from Debt Busters on 1300 368 322.
-We have over a decade of experience helping Aussies get back on their feet no matter their financial situation.
+We have over 15 years of experience helping Aussies get back on their feet no matter their financial situation.
 The sooner you act, the more options you’ll have.